Political and regulatory risks and opportunities

 Product liability risks

 Companies in the chemical and pharmaceutical industries are particularly exposed to product liability risks.
 Product liability risks can lead to considerable claims for damages, loss of reputation, and costs to avert damages.
 We have taken out the liability insurance that is standard in the industry for such risks.
 However, it could be that the insurance coverage available is insufficient for individual cases.
-Although the occurrence of product liability claims in excess of the existing insurance coverage is considered unlikely, individual cases could still have a critical negative effect on the net assets, financial position, and results of operations.
-We therefore rate a potential product liability risk as a medium risk.
+Although the occurrence of product liability claims in excess of the existing insurance coverage is considered highly improbable, individual cases could still have a critical effect on the net assets, financial position, and results of operations.

 Risks and opportunities from the use of social media

 Our company and its employees are active on numerous social media channels.
 The consistent and legally compliant use of the channels and their content is important in terms of increasing awareness of our brand, among other things.
 Our company takes precautions and implements processes to ensure awareness of the proper handling of social media, controlling publication, and actively managing communication.

 Nevertheless, reputational risks could result, for instance through public dialogues in social media.
 We thus rate this as a moderate risk.